List of novelty human election candidates: Screaming Lord Sutch

 Screaming Lord Sutch was an English musician and perennial parliamentary candidate.
 He was the founder of the Official Monster Raving Loony Party and served as its leader from 1983 to 1999, during which time he stood in numerous parliamentary elections.
 He holds the record for contesting the most Parliamentary elections: 39 between 1963 and 1997.
 In the 1960s, Sutch stood in parliamentary elections, often as representative of the National Teenage Party.
 His first was in 1963, when he contested the Stratford by-election caused by the resignation of John Profumo.
 He gained 208 votes.
 His next was at the 1966 general election when he stood in Harold Wilson's Huyton constituency.
 Here, he received 585 votes.

 In the United States

 Victor Aloysius Meyers

-Victor Aloysius Meyers was an American politician and jazz bandleader.
-He served for 20 years as the 11th Lieutenant Governor of Washington and an additional eight years as the tenth Secretary of State of Washington.
+Victor Aloysius Meyers was an American politician and jazz bandleader living in Seattle, Washington.
+His frequent confrontations with authorities over Prohibition laws made him a local celebrity.
+In 1932, Doug Welch, an editor at the Seattle Times, encouraged Meyers to enter the nonpartisan mayoral race.
+Welch saw Meyers as a joke candidate he could use as an anchor for satiric stories on the race.
+Meyers finished the race in sixth place in a field of ten.
+Later that year, he joined entered the Democratic primary for lieutenant governor, without being clear on the duties of the office.
+He won the primary and general election going on to serve 20 years as the 11th Lieutenant Governor of Washington, and an additional eight years as the tenth Secretary of State of Washington.
 He was the first Democratic Lieutenant Governor of Washington.
-Welch saw Meyers as a joke candidate he could use as an anchor for satiric stories on the race.